ledlaux/pikoPD/README.md

 - Configure hardware using `board.json`.
 - The `[s name @hv_param]` and `[r name @hv_param]` object names in PD patch must exactly match (case-sensitive) the name defined in `board.json`.
 - The script automatically includes objects present in the patch and ignores unconnected.
-- Debug console will also output PD [print] objects, which are parsed automatically.
+- Debug console will also output PD [print] objects.
 Use it moderately, because it can crash the device.
 - If you change board and MIDI mode or encounter compile-time errors remove the project folder or rename it to rebuild files.
 - Tested on macOS.
 - If something does not work as expected on your system, please open a [GitHub issue](https://github.com/ledlaux/pikoPD/issues).